A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Rubin's dream: stronger notions of reconstruction

 \begin{corollary} Let $\overline{G}\in\cnaeemb$.
 Then, $\overline{G}$ has automatic homeomorphicity with respect to $\cnaeemb$. \end{corollary} \begin{proof} By Theorem~\ref{thm:zariskipinskschind},$\zar=\pw$ for any structure in $\cnaeemb$, yielding that any isomorphism between two structures in the class is also topological. \end{proof}

-However, much more is true.
+\mic{However, much more is true.
 Namely, it is a result of~\cite{Rubin} that any fo-bi-interpretation of $\sB$ in $\sA$, where $\sA,\sB$ are $\omega$-categorical structures without algebraicity, {gives rise to} a bi-definition: this is essentially Lemma~2.11 in~\cite{Rubin}.
 In some of the literature on reconstruction one gets the impression that this fact has been overlooked, perhaps due to the complex mathematical language used in Rubin's paper and the belief that the statement holds only in the presence of a weak $\forall\exists$-interpretation (the main topic of Rubin's article).
-Be that as it may, the same statement holds for all stronger (i.e.~e/ep/pp) notions of bi-interpretation by analysing Rubin's proof, and a new proof has been announced in~\cite{RomanMichael}{:}
+Be that as it may, the following holds by analysing Rubin's proof, see~\cite{RomanMichael}:}